 The COMSOL/Research license is the default.
 The COMSOL/Class license is available to instructors using COMSOL in their curriculum.

 The following additional modules are available.
-If you need to use any of these modules, PLEASE SPECIFIC THE MODULE(S) on the calendar when you make your reservation.
+If you need to use any of these modules, PLEASE SPECIFY THE MODULE(S) on the calendar when you make your reservation.
 Verify that all the licenses have not been reserved by others for the same time period.
 Users found using modules without prior reservations are subject to having their job killed if someone else has reserved the module for the same time.

-2 Chemical Reaction Engineering
+2 Chemical Reaction Engineering Module

-2 ECAD Import
+2 ECAD Import Module

-1 Molecular Flow
+1 Molecular Flow Module

-1 Multibody Dynamics
+1 Multibody Dynamics Module

-1 Wave Optics
+1 Wave Optics Module